johnwhitington/ocamli/README.md

 Building
 --------

+Make sure to download from tag "OCaml17".
 Should work on all platforms with OCaml 4.05.
 To build, run the `build` script.
 You will need `ocamlfind` and `ppx_tools` installed, both of which are available on OPAM.